chenyenchung/personal_site/content/post/2019-04-02-be-a-detextive.md

 According to the documentation, `lualatex()` is a wrapper for `latexmk()`, which emulates the command `latexmk` in command line, so I tried to use `latexmk` directly to see if my LaTeX environment was alright.
-Suprisingly, `latexmk -lualatex cv.tex` ran sucessfully without warning, and even weirder things happened: when I ran `lualatex("cv.tex", bib_engine = "biber")` again, even in R, there was no longer warning.
+Suprisingly, `latexmk -lualatex cv.tex` ran sucessfully without warning, and a thing that was even more weird happened: when I ran `lualatex("cv.tex", bib_engine = "biber")` again, even in R, there was no more warning.

 I checked the directory to find the cause of the difference. `latexmk` left several auxillary file in the folder (`cv.aux`, `cv.bbl`, `cv.bcf`, `cv.blg`, `cv.fls`, `cv.fdb_latexmk`, `cv.out`, and `cv.run.xml`).
-Guessing one of them might prevent `tinytex::lualatex()` from triggering the warning, I removed these files one by one and run `tinytex::lualatex()` to see if the warning comes back (All hail reverse genetics!)
+Guessing one of them might prevent `tinytex::lualatex()` from triggering the warning, I removed these files one by one and ran `tinytex::lualatex()` to see if the warning would come back (All hail reverse genetics!)

 Indeed, if `cv.bbl` was in the folder, both `latexmk` and `tinytex::lualatex()` ran smoothly, but if `cv.bbl` was renamed or removed, `tinytex::lualatex()`